Tatenda-Prince/Kubernetes-Declaractively-Deploying-Infrastructure-with-Minikube/readme.md

 This setup ensures the web server always has the latest content without requiring manual updates.

 ## Architecture
-1.Web Container (ctr-web): Runs Nginx and serves static content from a shared volume.
+1.`Web Container (ctr-web)`: Runs Nginx and serves static content from a shared volume.

-2.Sidecar Container (ctr-sync): Uses Git-Sync to pull content from a remote Git repository into the shared volume.
+2.`Sidecar Container (ctr-sync)`: Uses Git-Sync to pull content from a remote Git repository into the shared volume.

-3.Shared Volume (emptyDir): Allows both containers to access and update the same files.
+3.`Shared Volume (emptyDir)`: Allows both containers to access and update the same files.

+4.When the contents of the GitHub repo change, the sidecar copies the updates to the shared volume, where the app container notices and serves an updated version of the web page.

 ![image_alt]()